spinnaker/spinnaker.github.io/setup/install/deploy.md

 Now that Spinnaker is deployed and capable managing your cloud provider, you can either visit the [Guides](/guides/) pages to learn how to use Spinnaker, or continue with additional configuration, such as your [image bakery](/setup/bakery/).

+You might also want to [back up your configuration](/setup/install/backups/).